Wii Balance Board Alarm Clock – Software and Setup

 The brief

-The main requirement for this project is for it to act as an alarm, require me to stand on the board for a given length of time (60 seconds) and record and store my weight.
+The main requirement for this project is that it acts as an alarm, requires me to stand on the board for a given length of time (60 seconds), and records and stores my weight.

 Here is a flow diagram for my requirements: